hsnlab/escape/pox/ext/doc/source/util/domain.rst

 *domain.py* module
 ==================

+Implement the supporting classes for domain adapters.

 :any:`DomainChangedEvent` signals changes for :any:`ControllerAdapter` in
 an unified way.

+:any:`DeployEvent` can send NFFG to Infrastructure layer for deploying.

 :any:`AbstractDomainManager` contains general logic for top domain managers.